Our core vaccines give protection against:

 - Bordetella bronchiseptica and Parainfluenza virus cause “kennel cough”

 We offer an oral and injectable vaccine against kennel cough viruses.
 If you dog in insured, goes into a boarding kennel or goes to doggy daycare he will require a Kennel Cough vaccination.

 Your puppy is not considered fully covered against the diseases until a week after the final vaccination.
 While your puppy is unprotected, you will need to be very careful where you take him/her.

 Avoid any public places where unvaccinated dogs may have roamed.
 Your puppy can be carried in public places, go in the car and attend puppy school.
-It is also for your puppy to play on private properties with vaccinated dogs – in fact, this is important to do, to help socialize your puppy.
+It is also for your puppy to play on private properties with vaccinated dogs – in fact, this is important to do, to help socialise your puppy.

 - Feline Calicivirus